PoCInnovation/Workshops/software/16.Rust-Tetra/README.md

 All the required information to install dependencies can be found in [SETUP.md](./SETUP.md).

-> :exclamation: To follow this part of the workshop we strongly advise you to have followed the workshop [Introduction to Rust](https://github.com/PoCInnovation/Workshops/tree/master/software/13.Rust).
+> ❗ To follow this part of the workshop we strongly advise you to have followed the workshop [Introduction to Rust](https://github.com/PoCInnovation/Workshops/tree/master/software/13.Rust).

 > 💡 We recommend you to follow the [Tour of Rust](https://tourofrust.com/index.html) for this workshop.

 ### Step 1 - Display your first window with Tetra !

-> :exclamation: We strongly advise you to use the resources given for this exercise.
+> ❗ We strongly advise you to use the resources given for this exercise.

 The first step of this workshop is simple, you just need to display a basic window, with a title and a colored background.